Open-source ELM327 OBD adapter

-This adapter allows you to interface with your car's OBD-II bus.
-It provides you a USB interface using the ELM327 command set and supports all major OBD-II standards:
+The adapter allows you to interface with your car's OBD-II bus.
+It provides you a serial interface using the ELM327 command set and supports all OBD-II standards:

 - SAE J1850 PWM